aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 anonymous.

 While it is expected that most votes will be unanimous, a 2/3 majority of the cast votes is enough.
-The vote needs to be open for five days excluding weekends.
+The vote needs to be open for 7 days.

 End of tenure
 ^^^^^^^^^^^^^